PlayeRom/flightgear-addon-logbook/nasal/VersionCheck/README.md

 If you need your own implementation for downloading a file, simply add a new class such as `MetaDataVersionChecker` or `GitTagVersionChecker`, where you specify the URL to the resource and implement a callback function that receives the downloaded resource and finally calls `me.checkVersion()`.

-## How do I notify the user about a new version?
+## How to notify the user about a new version?

 1. Make sure you have set the repository URL in the `<code-repository>` tag in the `/addon-metadata.xml` file.